dariusirani99/vit-image-similarity/README.md

 - This repository is for building the ViT Image Similarity Model.
 - It requires the use of Google Cloud Integration with the MAR file generated.
+- Please see the "console_scripts" for the scripts to run on the VM and on the raspberry pi.

 # Training the Models